-Monson Arts will open a new exhibit on May 15th at its gallery in downtown Monson.
+Monson Arts opened a new exhibit on May 15th at its gallery in downtown Monson.
 Artists of the Forest, curated by folklorist Kathleen Mundell, features the work of six artists from Maine’s Northern Forest who work with one of the region’s most abundant resources- wood.

 “These woods are home to a group of remarkable craftsmen,” writes Mundell.
 “Whether shaping snowshoes, making furniture or weaving pack baskets, each artfully balances their skills and experience with traditional knowledge, keeping alive a vital part of this region’s cultural heritage.”